-- Enable your app-users to check if the value of a scanned barcode (or an NFC tap, manual entry, search entry, etc.) exists in that database.
+- First, enable your app-users to check if the value of a scanned barcode (or an NFC tap, manual entry, search entry, etc.) exists in that database.
 If it does, it will return a Valid message to the app user and any related information (the ‘Response’ text).
-If the value is not in the database it will return an Invalid message.
+If the value is not in the database, it will return an Invalid message.

-- Enable your app-users to see information specifically related to the scanned barcode value immediately after each scan.
-In the Response you can show them plain text, structured text, HTML and web content to help them in their assigned task.
+- Second, enable your app-users to see information related to the scanned barcode value right after each scan.
+In the Response, you can show them a plain text, structured text, HTML, and web content to help them in their assigned task.

 - Tickets with barcodes scanned will be matched to determine authenticity